barrymcandrews/aurora-server/README.md

 #### Python

-Before running the project you need to install python 3.6.
+Before running the project you need to install python 3.6 (or later).
 To do this you need to build the latest version from source.

 1. Install the following build tools on your system.